MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.7 Building-Scale CHP (P1)

 The pre-optimization of this measure focused on the `Generator Operation Scheme Type` discrete variable.
-The `DemandLimit` option produced the lowest energy cost compared to the other operation schemes as shown in Figure x.
+The `DemandLimit` option produced the lowest energy cost compared to the other operation schemes as shown in Figure 3.25

 ![img](images/measure_p1_preoptimization_generator_operation_scheme.png)